Well hello! I’m so glad you’re here. Here are some compelling reasons to subscribe. See you soon, Susanna

 “I love this newsletter so much!
 Everyone needs to sign up now.” —hhalepis

 “Please know that [It’s Not Just You] has brought me joy in so many ways.” —Tom

 “Wry, witty, reassuring.” —TIME reader survey

 “The humor, the easy-going tone that Susanna presents with is always so welcome.
 I feel like I'm just having a chat with her,” —TIME reader survey

 “Wow.
 Just plain WOW; I am blown away by this beautiful edition.
 You grabbed my soul and gave it life again.
 Thank you.” —Susan

 I must know more about you!

-Before starting It’s Not Just You, I was a writer and executive editor at TIME magazine, Newsweek and NBC Universal.
-At TIME, I edited all kinds of stories, videos and interactives from the 2017 Person of the Year: “The Silence Breakers” about the women who started the #MeToo movement, to a cover on Mattel’s attempt to save itself by woke-ifying and redesigning Barbie.
+Before starting It’s Not Just You, I was a writer and executive editor at TIME magazine, Newsweek, and NBC Universal.
+At TIME, I edited all kinds of stories, videos and interactives from the 2017 Person of the Year: “The Silence Breakers” about the women who started the #MeToo movement, to a cover on Mattel’s attempt to save itself by redesigning Barbie.

 I live in Brooklyn with my two sassy children and Small Dog who became our Chief Operating Officer during the pandemic.
 Ages ago, I was stationed in TIME magazine’s Paris and Brussels bureaus covering sex trafficking, gymnastics, and French youth culture, and I’m writing a memoir about that.
 And I spend way too much time thinking about how to get back to Paris.